Black Givenchy dress of Audrey Hepburn: Design

 The model is a Givenchy black Italian satin sheath evening gown.
 Christie's describes it as "a sleeveless, floor-length gown with fitted bodice embellished at the back with distinctive cut-out décolleté, the skirt slightly gathered at the waist and slit to the thigh on one side, labelled inside on the waistband Givenchy; accompanied by a pair of black elbow-length gloves".
 The bodice is slightly open at the back with a neckline that leaves uncovered shoulders.
 In the film, Audrey Hepburn wears a matching pair of elbow-length gloves the same colour and strings of pearls.
 The look has been described as "ultra-feminine" and "Parisian".

 The little black dress attained such iconic fame and status that it became an integral part of a woman's wardrobe.
-Givenchy not only chose the dress for the character in the film, but also added the right accessories to match the long gown in the form of a pearl choker of many strands, a foot long cigarette holder, a large black hat and opera gloves which not only "visually defined the character but indelibly linked Audrey with her".
+Givenchy not only chose the dress for the character in the film, but also added matching accessories, including a many-stranded pearl choker, a foot-long cigarette holder, a large black hat and opera gloves.
+These details "visually defined the character" and "indelibly linked Audrey with her".

-Given her physical assets, she, along with her designer friend Givenchy, created a dress to fit her role in the film of a waif.
-A well chosen black silk dress with appropriate accessories hit the bull's eye to bring her effervescent personality to the fore; the dark oversized sunglasses completed the ensemble of the little black dress (LBD) which was called "the definitive LBD".
-The dress, which outlined her lean shoulder blades, thus became the Hepburn style.
+Hepburn, along with her designer friend Givenchy, created a dress to fit her physical features and her role in the film of a waif.
+The accessories alongside the black silk dress, which highlighted her lean shoulder blades, came to define Hepburn's style.
+The dark oversized sunglasses completed the ensemble of the little black dress (LBD), and the outfit was called "the definitive LBD".

 Reception

 The dress is cited as one of the most iconic of the 20th century and film history.
-It has been described as "perhaps the most famous little black dress of all time" and exerting a major influence on fashion itself by directly making it popular.
+It has been described as "perhaps the most famous little black dress of all time" and exerted a major influence on fashion itself by quickly popularizing the little black dress.

 In a survey conducted in 2010 by LOVEFiLM, Hepburn's little black dress was chosen as the best dress ever worn by a woman in a film.
-In this respect, Helen Cowley, publisher of LOVEFiLM, declared: "Audrey Hepburn has truly made that little black dress a fashion staple which has stood the test of time despite competition from some of the most stylish females around."
+In this respect, Helen Cowley, publisher of LOVEFiLM, declared that "Audrey Hepburn has truly made that little black dress a fashion staple which has stood the test of time despite competition from some of the most stylish females around."
 Hepburn's white dress and hat worn in My Fair Lady was voted sixth.

 Hepburn's little black dress (LBD) has been copied and parodied numerous times in other works worldwide, such as Natalie Portman in a 2006 Harper’s Bazaar cover shoot and Lee Ji-eun in Hotel del Luna.